The-Graze/Grate/README.md

 * [Boxing Gloves model](https://skfb.ly/6XOUS) by Gohar.Munir is licensed under Creative Commons Attribution (http://creativecommons.org/licenses/by/4.0/).

-* Original Bark Mod by [KyleTheScientist](https://www.github.com/KyleTheScientist), please show them love!
+* Original Bark Mod by [KyleTheScientist](https://www.github.com/KyleTheScientist).
+They worked very hard on it so please show them love!

 * Thanks to [wryser](https://www.github.com/wryser) for helping with some modules!